by David and Flora Tant

 Some try to justify sexual experience before marriage as profitable to see if the two are compatible, but studies show a greater incidence of divorce among couples who are sexually active before marriage.
 Often these first experiences are not pleasurable and leave greater emotional scars that must be dealt with in marriage.
 Emotional damage almost always comes as a result of fornication and adultery.
-There has been a great increase in teenage suicide in recent years as sexual promiscuity has increased, along with increased pregnancy, abortion and STDs.
-Certainly this unrestrained life-style is one factor of the high suicide rate.
+There has been a great increase in teenage suicide in recent years as sexual promiscuity has increased, along with increased pregnancy, abortion, and STDs.
+Certainly, this unrestrained lifestyle is one factor in the high suicide rate.

 I asked her, "Did it work?"